Volatile Cedar, a cybercriminal group affiliated with the Hezbollah Cyber Unit, has resurfaced after disappearing for almost 6 years.

 These clever concealment practices suggest that the group may have remained active during the last 6 years leaving behind only heavily obfuscated trails.

 But the group has finally left a calling card - a remote access tool exclusive to Volatile Cedar known as “Explosive RAT.

 “Explosive RAT” is an updated version of the trojan “Explosive”, also developed by the criminal group.
 This trojan is usually deployed via a compromised open-source JSP file browser.

-The Explosive RAT trojan has been specifically designed for sensitive data theft and cyber espionage.
+The Explosive RAT trojan has been specifically designed for sensitive data theft and corporate espionage.
 It has also been engineered to reflect Volatile’s characteristic evasion tactics.
 One such example is memory usage monitoring to avoid suspicious processing allocations.

-Volatile Cedar’s crimes uncovers a concerning progression in Hezbollah’s hacking capabilities - not only have their methods evolved, but they’re now also developing their own tools.
+Volatile Cedar’s crimes uncovers a concerning progression in Hezbollah’s hacking capabilities - not only have their methods evolved, they’re now also developing their own tools.